lte0609/ht/_docs/troubleshooting/jamcode.md

   → Check the Teaching of LD Index Robot.

 * If there is something in the LD Hear Pusher.
-  → Remove any foreign substances.
+  → Remove any foreign objects.

 * If jams occur consecutively at the same location.
   → Check the carrier.